perladvent/perldotcom/CONTRIBUTING.md

 Older articles also have the `slug` attribute, which determines the URL of the article.
 This isn't necessary anymore (it's used to preserve historic URLs).
 Instead just name the file the same as the title of the article, but in lowercase and with spaces replaced with hyphens (`-`).
 In this example case, the filename is `content/article/magical-tied-scalars.md`.

 Two other optional attribute are `thumbnail` and `image`.
-Thumbnail can be used when you have an image you want to be displayed as the article's thumbnail, but not as a larger image at the beginning of the article (thta's what `image is for`).
+Thumbnail can be used when you have an image you want to be displayed as the article's thumbnail, but not as a larger image at the beginning of the article (that's what `image is for`).
 If `thumbnail` is not present, Perl.com tries to use `image` as the thumbnail.
 If `image` is also not available, Perl.com will use the author's picture.
 If that's not present, it will fallback on a blank avatar image.

 Once `draft` is changed to `false`, the article will be listed on the website at `perl.com/article/magical-tied-scalars`.
 So when providing a pull request, keep this as `true`.
 The site editor will switch this to `false` once the article is ready to be published.